Alchemist-X/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 It's crucial to understand the different attack vectors: Grover's algorithm provides quadratic speedup for preimage and second-preimage attacks, while the best-known quantum collision attack (BHT) scales around 2^(n/3), offering a different and generally weaker advantage than Grover's preimage capabilities.

-To illustrate the threat landscape: Shor's algorithm is like a master locksmith who can reverse-engineer any lock's blueprint from its face (your public key) and cut a matching key directly, catastrophic for RSA and ECDSA once the tools mature.
+To illustrate the threat landscape: Shor's algorithm is like a master locksmith who can reverse-engineer any lock's blueprint from its face (the public key) and cut a matching key directly, catastrophic for RSA and ECDSA once the tools mature.
 Grover's algorithm resembles a superhuman librarian who must still search through library stacks, but can do so far more efficiently, turning a 256-bit search space into an effectively 128-bit one.
 One breaks mathematical structure entirely; the other dramatically accelerates brute-force search.

 #### Timeline and Emerging Standards